Ordering and sending packages is part of everyday life. However, since this can harm the environment, we show alternatives for sustainable packaging

 - In Germany alone, 3,9 billion parcels are sent every year

-- Environmentally harmful materials can easily be replaced by ecological alternatives
+- Environmentally harmful Materials used: ECONYL®, organic acetate, organic nylon and recycled polyester can easily be replaced by ecological alternatives

 - Innovative providers of reusable shipping boxes eliminate packaging waste

 Sustainable packaging?
 Few think about it so far.
 This becomes particularly clear during COVID-19.
-Instead of eating on porcelain plates in a restaurant, food is ordered and packed in styrofoam and plastic.
-No wonder plastic waste has increased by around 10% since the pandemic broke, like the recycling company The green dot communicates.
+Instead of in Restaurant To eat on china plates, food is ordered and wrapped in styrofoam as well Plastic packed up.
+No wonder plastic waste has increased by around 10% since the pandemic broke, as has the recycling company The green dot communicates.

 But even without Corona, packaging is an important topic in Germany.
-According to the Federal Association for Parcel and Express Logistics (BIEK) More than 2020 billion parcel shipments are expected in Germany in 3,9.
-In view of the corona crisis, this year's Christmas shipments will increase by around 60 million to around 420 million.
+According to the Federal Association for Parcel and Express Logistics (BIEK) More than 2020 billion parcel shipments were on the move in Germany in 3,9.

 These are shrink-wrapped in plastic, while sensitive goods are additionally protected with bubble wrap and finally sent in paper boxes.
-Most of the time they end up in the garbage after arrival, which is why mountains of garbage are generated, most of which consist of non-recyclable materials.
+Most of them end up in the garbage immediately after arrival, which is why mountains of garbage arise, most of which are not recyclable Materials exist.

 Why is traditional packaging problematic?